Kittisak-M/Best-Strategy-to-Buy-Car-for-Value-Concious-Customer/README.md

 - **MMR**: Manheim Market Report values, which provide estimated wholesale prices based on the vehicle's condition and other factors.
 - **sellingprice**: The actual selling price of the vehicle.
 - **saledate**: The date the vehicle was sold.

-This dataset is used to perform detailed analyses and derive actionable insights.

 ## Data Analysis 🔍